freebsd/pkg/README.md

 * post-upgrade
 * upgrade

-Script *MUST* be in sh format nothing else would work. shebang is not necessary
+Script *MUST* be in sh format nothing else would work. shebang is not necessary.

-When the manifest is read by pkg\_create files and firs accept another format:
+When the manifest is read by pkg\_create files and dirs accept another format:

 	files:
 	  /usr/local/bin/foo, 'sha256sum'